Last updated on April 9, 2025

 Chrome Mox | Illustration by Dan Frazier

-The Moxen are 10 artifacts with mana value 0 that generate different kinds of mana.
-They all have the word Mox in the name, and their art represents a gemstone or precious metal usually held by a pair of hands.
+The Moxen are 11 artifacts with mana value 0 that generate different kinds of mana.
+They all have the word Mox in the name, and their art represents a gemstone or precious metal sometimes held by a pair of hands.

-There are also two other Mox cards from Un-sets: Mox Lotus and Jack-in-the-Mox.
+There are also three other Mox cards from Un-sets: Mox Lotus, Jack-in-the-Mox, and Spooky Clown Mox.

 Mox Emerald, Mox Sapphire, Mox Ruby, Mox Pearl, and Mox Jet are the first five Moxen and part of the Power 9, printed in Alpha, Beta,, and Unlimited.

 These 0-mana artifacts each generate a single mana of one of the five colors when tapped.
 They’re among the most powerful cards in the game since you can play any number of them in a single turn to grant yourself an absurdly fast mana advantage.
-This led to all five becoming banned in every format except Vintage, where they’re restricted to one per deck.
-The original five Moxen are some of the first cards to ever be banned in the game.
+This led to the ban of the original five in every format except Vintage, where they’re restricted to one per deck.

 With Stronghold’s Mox Diamond, Wizards attempted to create a Mox that wasn’t as broken as the previous ones by requiring players to discard a land if it would enter the battlefield.
 This was followed by Chrome Mox during the first Mirrodin block, which required you to imprint a card from your hand onto it so it could generate mana.
 Mox Opal came along during the second Mirrodin block, and it only truly worked in artifact-heavy decks thanks to its metalcraft ability.

 Mox Amber made the artifact basically unusable if you didn’t control legendary creatures or planeswalkers, making it a way more limited but still useful card, especially in EDH.
-Mox Tantalite is the final Mox so far and widely considered the weakest of the 10 because of its suspend cost.
+Mox Tantalite is considered the weakest because of its suspend cost.
 It’s a pretty slow card when compared to the other nine, but it’s still pretty good and could be cheated onto the battlefield with abilities like storm.
-But that makes it too circumstantial.

 The original five cards didn’t get to see much play because of their very early ban in 1994.
 They still see pretty consistent play in Vintage, the only format where they’re allowed despite their restriction.
-Mox Diamond sees some pretty consistent play and is the only Mox besides Mox Tantalite that’s not banned in any format, but that’s probably because it’s not legal in Modern at all.
+Mox Diamond sees enough consistent play to get on the EDH Game Changer list, but that’s probably because it’s not legal in Modern at all.

 Mox Tantalite is a decent ramp artifact in several decks, and you can break it by playing things that can cheat it onto the battlefield or by playing it with cascade from your deck.